emilypuchala/MasterThesis/README.md

 ### Run Locally
-To run the notebooks locally, ensure you have installed a way to run python with a Jupyter notebook.
+To run the notebooks locally, ensure you have installed a way to run python with Jupyter notebooks.

 1. Download the notebooks from this repository.
 Clicking [this link](https://github.com/emilypuchala/MasterThesis/archive/refs/heads/main.zip) will download a .zip file with all files in this repository.
 2. Navigate to downloads and unzip the file.